Carmakers fear European recovery could take years

 But their European restructuring efforts have often met with opposition from governments worried about rising unemployment.

 "I think there's a realisation that a long-term slump needs long-term measures.
-We're already seeing the first signs of this in France, where the need for restructuring has been understood and accepted," Faury said, adding that the deterioration in the German market could lead to a similar change in stance there.
+We're already seeing the first signs of this in France, where the need for restructuring has been understood and accepted," Faury said, adding signs of deterioration in the German market could lead to a similar change in stance there.

-But Fiat and Chrysler's chief executive Sergio Marchionne fears that politics will interfere with any attempt to cut excess production capacity in Europe.

-"I think there's less than a 50 percent chance you'll see a structural failure in Europe," he told reporters in Geneva.

 REDUCING FORECASTS

-Stephen Odell, head of Ford's European business, expects the European car market to continue "running along the bottom" of the U.S. carmaker's forecasts in the first half of this year and said that he had little confidence in a quick recovery.
+Stephen Odell, head of Ford's European business, forecast the European car market would continue "running along the bottom" of the U.S. carmaker's forecasts in the first half of this year, and had little confidence in a quick recovery.

-"Frankly, who knows what happens in the second half," he said, adding that it could take four or five years for the European market to recover to the 17 million to 18 million vehicle sales range seen in 2007, before the global financial crisis.
+"Frankly, who knows what happens in the second half," he said, adding it could take four or five years for the European market to recover to the 17-million to 18-million vehicle sales range seen in 2007, before the global financial crisis.

 German premium carmaker BMW (BMWG.DE) similarly warned of a long haul to recovery.